 Banking & Financial Services Law

-When it comes to financial institutions in the United States, there is a wide array of local, state, and federal regulations that govern them due to the significant impact they have on our economy.
+Because of their impact on the economy, there are several local, state, and federal rules and regulations that govern US financial institutions.
 These regulations deal with everything from customer disputes and complaints against a bank to complex litigation between domestic and foreign institutions.
-Complying with such a vast number of regulations requires expertise at the highest level.
+Complying with such a vast number of regulations requires expertise in this practice area at the highest level.

 The banking law attorneys at Dickinson, Mackaman, Tyler & Hagen, P.C. counsel more than 90 financial institutions doing business in Iowa.
-Among Iowa-based law firms, we have one of the largest teams of attorneys providing exceptional legal services to both the state's and region's community banks.
+We have one of the largest teams of financial attorneys in Iowa, providing exceptional legal services to both state and local banks.
+This collected experience has made Dickinson a top choice as a law firm for banking in Des Moines, a hot spot in the United States for the financial services industry.

 More specifically, we offer banking law assistance with everything from banking mergers to creditor's rights.
-Our Des Moines, Iowa-based firm is a complete source of legal services for banks and other financial institutions, bankers, and bank directors on a wide range of general legal issues.
+Our firm offers comprehensive legal services for banks and financial service providers, covering a wide range of common legal issues.

-The areas of expertise our firm is able to provide includes:
+The areas of expertise our banking attorneys in Des Moines are able to provide includes:

 loan documentation and collection